lichinka/sho/README.md

-A simulated annealing approach for the SHO balancing problem in 3G networks.-
+A comparison of different stochastic optimization approaches for solving the SHO balancing problem in 3G networks.-